Manchester derby 2016: Transforming City and the city

 You can win anything with kids

-"People were measuring the investments in the short-term without knowing there was a long-term plan coming," says Stemp.
+"People were measuring the investments in the short term without knowing there was a long-term plan coming," Stemp says.

 Beneath the surface, greater plans have been afoot ever since Mansour declared in 2008: "We are building a structure for the future, not just a team of all-stars."

-In the heart of the Etihad Campus, deep within the area of Manchester known as "Sportscity," the 5,000-seater, 7,000 capacity Academy Stadium is the shining jewel in one of the finest youth complexes in the world.
+In the heart of the Etihad Campus, deep within the area of Manchester known as "Sportscity," the 5,000-seater, 7,000-capacity Academy Stadium is the shining jewel in one of the finest youth complexes in the world.

 In fixtures against United last season, City went unbeaten in every age group, from the Under-9s all the way up to the U18s.